7 Halitosis Foods That Cause Bad Breath

 - Name a food that causes bad breath

 - Bad breath after eating meat

-- seafood causes halitosis
+- seafood causes bad breath?

-- which foods cause bad breath
+- what foods give bad breath